-- 8. Each school is committed to: - promoting equality of opportunity and to promoting good relations between people of different race and nationality - dealing effectively with any racial discrimination or racial harassment - promoting equality of opportunity for all pupils and staff - challenging stereotyping and prejudice - 9.
-Any racist incidents will be recorded and will be subject to sanctions as set out in the school's Behaviour Policy.
+- 8. Prospect House School is committed to - promoting equality of opportunity and to promoting good relations between people of different race and nationality - dealing effectively with any racial discrimination or racial harassment - promoting equality of opportunity for all pupils and staff - challenging stereotyping and prejudice - 9.
+Any racist incidents will be recorded and will be subject to sanctions as set out in the Behaviour Policy.